 Stockbridge Market is outdoors but we did end up being there in the rain for some of our visit last Sunday.
 You can always duck into a coffee shop to avoid the worst of the rain, but I do recommend heading to the market with an umbrella anyway if it’s not too bad.

-Obviously that means an entire day of walking is out of the question (unless you really don’t care!), and a wander around a garden isn’t an ideal rainy day activity either.
+That probably means an entire day of walking is out of the question (unless you really don’t care!), and a wander around a garden isn’t an ideal rainy day activity either.

 The good news is, there are plenty of museums in Edinburgh to keep you occupied.